 I don’t know about you, but I can’t help choosing a favourite when a city has two prominent clubs.
-More often than not I will plum for the lowest ranked as I feel that it is in my footballing DNA to support the underdog.
-I don’t think too many Real Betis fans would dispute their position as underdog, but they certainly have the more colourful history, more interesting stadium and as with all good underdogs, an ability to snap at the ankles of more illustrious opponents.
+More often than not I will plump for the lowest-ranked as I feel that it is in my footballing DNA to support the underdog.
+I don’t think too many Real Betis fans would dispute their position as the underdog, but they certainly have the more colourful history, more interesting stadium and as with all good underdogs, an ability to snap at the ankles of more illustrious opponents.

-Real Betis was founded by a splinter section of disgruntled Sevilla FC members on 12 September 1908.
+Real Betis was founded by students from the local Polytechnic Academy on 12 September 1907.
 They were originally called España Balompié (Balompié being derived from the Spanish translation of ball & foot – balón & pie) and set up home at the Campo del Huerto de Mariana.
 In 1909 they moved to the Campo del Prado de Santa Justa, changing their name to Sevilla Balompié.
 They were on the move again in 1911, switching to the Campo del Prado de San Sebastián, which was an area of open parkland also used by Sevilla FC.
-In 1914, the club absorbed a number of smaller teams including Betis Foot-Ball Club, and changed its name to Real Betis Balompié after receiving royal patronage on 17 August 1914.
+In 1914, the club absorbed a number of smaller teams including Betis Foot-Ball Club, who had been formed by disgruntled members of their eternal rivals, Sevilla FC.
+The merger saw the club change its name to Real Betis Balompié after receiving royal patronage on 17 August 1914.
 The club continued to use the Campo del Prado de San Sebastián, but in 1918 moved to Campo del Patronato Obrero.
 You can read more about Betis’ former homes here.

-After 10 years as an unfinished monument to the ego of Manuel Luiz Lopera, Betis fans voted in October 2010 to return the stadium to its former name.
-At this point, the Estadio Benito Villamarin was essentially three stadiums joined together, rather unconvincingly it has to be said.
+After 10 years as an unfinished monument to the ego of Manuel Ruiz de Lopera, Betis fans voted in October 2010 to return the stadium to its former name.
+At this point, the Estadio Benito Villamarttin was essentially three stadiums joined together, rather unconvincingly it has to be said.
 Work finally commenced on bringing some balance to the stadium in June 2016, when the old Gol Sur end of the ground was demolished.
-In its place rose a single tiered open stand, that completed the sweep of open seating from the northern to the southern end.
-The development of the new Gol Sur cost around €17m and has raised the overall capacity of the Benito Villamarin to 57,000, making it the 4th largest club stadium in Spain after Barcelona Real Madrid and Atlético Madrid’s new Estadio Metropolitano.
+In its place rose a single-tiered open stand, that completed the sweep of open seating from the northern to the southern end.
+The development of the new Gol Sur cost around €17m and has raised the overall capacity of the Benito Villamarin to 60,721, making it the 4th largest club stadium in Spain after Barcelona Real Madrid and Atlético Madrid’s new Estadio Metropolitano.
 The completion of the southern end of the stadium brought a degree of uniformity to the Estadio Benito Villamarin, although not necessarily symmetry.
-The southern end of the stadium does not quite join the the West Tribuna in the same manner as the northern end.
+The southern end of the stadium does not quite join the West Tribuna in the same manner as the northern end.